mercurius-js/cache/README.md

 ```

 ## More info about how this plugin works
-This plugin caches the resolver's results.
-The plugin has nothing to do with validating the schema, so if you have a resolver that returns a `String` but in your schema it indicates that the resolver returns an `Int`, the plugin will cache the `String`, and when you call the resolver again, the plugin will return the cached `String` instead of the `Int`.
+This plugin caches the result of the resolver, but if the resolver returns a type incompatible with the schema return type, the plugin will cache the invalid return value.
+When you call the resolver again, the plugin will return the cached value, thereby caching the validation error.

-As a result, the query will return a Schema Validation error and not the right result.
+This issue may be exacerbated in a federation setup when you don't have full control over the implementation of federated schema and resolvers.

 Here you can find an example of the problem.
 ```js